-My aim is to motivate, inspire and boost confidence as well as impart knowledge.
+My overall aim is to motivate, inspire and boost confidence as well as impart knowledge.
 More than ever, this matters, as lockdown is tough on the young.
 Whatever support they are getting from their school, there is nothing like the undivided attention of a teacher who can engage with where they are, gauge where they need to be and help them get there in a way that is rewarding, constructive and imaginative.
 We will have a few laughs along the way, too!

 I teach Years 7, 8, 9 and GCSE English Language and Literature.

 In all I do, I aim to spark a love of words and confidence in using them.